kalyanrparajuli/Fantasy-Football/README.md

 ### Optimization Model
 A simulator, based on both the team and player models, for the expected points of any given player for any set of fixtures.

+The training for each model on historical data (see section below) is implemented in the corresponding `ipynb` scripts.

 ---------------------

 ## Training